misiektoja/lastfm_monitor/docs/configuration.md

 COLOR_THEME = { "track": "bright_magenta bold", "username": "green" }
 ```

 Generated configuration files ship this block commented out, so the built-in defaults apply and a later change to them reaches you.
+Overrides you added are written back as a real block when setup rebuilds the file, so they are not lost.
 Uncomment only the lines you want to change and the rest keep following the defaults.

 A value combines one colour with any number of style attributes, separated by spaces or `+`, for example `"bright_cyan bold"`, `"red underline"` or `"bright_magenta bold underline"`.
 An empty string leaves that part uncoloured.